OleksiyMusiyezdov/insta-scraper/README.md

 Insta-scraper needs you to sign in to instagram.
-To do that you have to set your credentials in .env file.
+To do that you have to set your credentials in .env file (see: .env.example)